WPChill/strong-testimonials/readme.txt

 The form also offer **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).
 The form messages for the required fields, the success and error messages, and even the Submit button are customizable too.
 It's pretty cool.

-= Admin =

-Testimonials are a custom post type that uses the standard post editor, so no new UI to learn there.
-Just like posts, they can be organized into **categories** for easy segmentation.
-Categories are by far the best way to show the right testimonials on the right page and to spread them out across the breadth of your site.

 Submitted testimonials will be in Pending status by default or they can be published immediately.
 You can send a **notification email** to the site administrator (or any email address) with submission details.

 = Display =

 `
-[strong title thumbnail]
+[strong title thumbnail ... ]
 `

 Show the newest first, the oldest first or in random order.
 Drag and drop them into a new order in the admin list.

-Show one, ten or all of them.
+Show one or show all or any number in between.
 Show the full testimonial, the excerpt, or up to a specified length - which is great when you have both long and short testimonials.

 With the excerpt and short version options, you can add a "Read more" link to the full testimonial, which works well when you have long testimonials that really tell a story and when you have prospects that do their due diligence and read every word on your site.

-When you have more than ten or so testimonials, a popular approach is to **paginate them**, only showing 5-10 per page.
+Just like posts, they can be organized into **categories** for easy segmentation.
+You can **paginate them**, only showing 5-10 per page.
 The plugin offers simple page controls (1 2 3 ...) that can be placed above and below the testimonial group.

 = Slideshow =